Space, Geography, Interior Design – and everything in between

 Moving to a new country – just as Covid hit – meant this family did not get the immediate full social experience of living in a different place.

-This meant they had to spend more time together and adjust to living in a colder climate, and a culture where “ in every house in the street… they all seem to spend Sunday gardening.”
+This meant they had to spend more time together.
+They also had to and adjust to living in a colder climate and a culture where “ in every house in the street… they all seem to spend Sunday gardening.”

-As immigrants from a high density environment they are dealing with a very different spatial experience.
+As immigrants from a high density environment they are learning to deal with a very different spatial experience.

 This makes them think more about how they lived before – both culturally and physically.
 As they adapt to living in a new environment they can appreciate how lucky they are.
 But when watching the news from back home, they still feeling ‘guilty’ for leaving.